 Wander through the prehistoric settlement of Skarkos which showcases the extremely rich historical heritage of Ios. it is considered one of the most important settlements of the Early Cycladic Civilization that flourished in the mid-third millennium B.C.
 Its buildings are in such a good condition that the visitor can get an idea of the very architecture of the times.

 - Odysseas Elytis Theatre

 The theatre is located in an area further up the traditional windmills in Chora.
-It has been built in accordance with the functionality and aesthetics of an ancient theatre using only marble and local stone as construction materials.
-Its stands are amphitheatrically built, thus ensuring excellent view over Mylopotas bay and
+Named after the Nobel Prize winning Laureate for Literature, this outdoor theatre has been built in accordance with the functionality and aesthetics of an ancient theatre using only marble and local stone as construction materials.
+Its stands are amphitheatrically built, thus ensuring excellent view over Mylopotas bay all the way to Santorini.

 - Homer’s Tomb